-Starting this week and running until the 14th August is ‘La Ultra: The High’, considered to be one of the world’s top 10 toughest ultra-marathons.
-The events range in distances from 111km, 222km and 333km, with the latter crossing three 5300m mountain passes making it the worlds highest race.
+In 2015 I worked at‘La Ultra: The High’, considered to be one of the world’s toughest and highest ultra-marathons.
+The events range in distances from 111km, 222km and 333km, with the latter crossing three 5300+ metre mountain passes.

 Here are my top tips for making it through this and other high altitude Ultramarathons:

 - Acclimatization is essential.
 With the start point situated at 3500 metres most runners need 7 – 10 days to adapt to the change in oxygen levels, which are only 60% of compared to sea level.

 - Protect yourself from the elements.
 In the mountains the sun can be very strong, so ensure you protect your eyes and skin with good sunglasses and factor 50 suncream.